Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsubsection occt_ocaf_4_3_1 Accessing the main label of the framework

-To access the main label in the data framework, you use TDocStd_Document::Main as in the example below.
+To access the main label in the data framework, you use *TDocStd_Document::Main* as in the example below.
 The main label is the first child of the root label in the data framework, and has the entry 0:1.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 TDF_Label label = doc->Main();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @subsubsection occt_ocaf_4_3_2 Retrieving the document from a label in its framework

 To retrieve the document from a label in its data framework, you use TDocStd_Document::Get as in the example below.
 The argument *label *passed to this method is an instantiation of TDF_Label.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 doc = TDocStd_Document::Get(label);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 @subsubsection occt_ocaf_4_3_3 Saving the document

 If in your document you use only standard attributes (from the packages TDF, TDataStd, TNaming, TFunction, TPrsStd and TDocStd), you just do the following steps:

-* In your application class (which inherits class TDocStd_Application) implement two methods:
+* In your application class (which inherits class *TDocStd_Application*) implement two methods:
-+ Formats (TColStd_SequenceOfExtendedString& theFormats), which append to a given sequence <theFormats> your document format string, for example, «NewDocumentFormat» – this string is also set in the document creation command
+	+ Formats (TColStd_SequenceOfExtendedString& theFormats), which append to a given sequence <theFormats> your document format string, for example, "NewDocumentFormat" – this string is also set in the document creation command
-+ ResourcesName(), which returns a string with a name of resources file (this file contains a description about the extension of the document, storage/retrieval drivers GUIDs...), for example, «NewFormat»
+	+ ResourcesName(), which returns a string with a name of resources file (this file contains a description about the extension of the document, storage/retrieval drivers GUIDs...), for example, "NewFormat"
-* Create the resource file (with name, for example, «NewFormat») with the following strings:
+* Create the resource file (with name, for example, "NewFormat") with the following strings:

 ~~~~~
 formatlist:NewDocumentFormat